R Regex Cheat Sheet: 30 Patterns With stringr Examples, Copy and Paste

 Click to reveal solution

-Exercise 3: Extract area codes from phone numbers
+Exercise 3: Clean and reformat phone numbers

 Click to reveal solution